WU-CVGL/cluster-user-guide/Determined_AI_User_Guide.md

 ```
 Notes:
 - You need to change the `task_name` and `user_name` to your own
-- Number of `resources.slots` is the number of GPUs you want to use
+- Number of `resources.slots` is the number of GPUs you want to use, which is set to `1` here
 - In `bind_mounts`, the first host_path/container_path maps your workspace directory into the container; And the second maps the dataset directory (`/datasets`) into the container.
 - In `environment.image`, an official image by *Determined AI* is used. *Determined AI* provides [*Docker* images](https://hub.docker.com/r/determinedai/environments/tags) that includes common deep learning libraries and frameworks.
 You can also [develop your custom image](https://gpu.cvgl.lab/docs/prepare-environment/custom-env.html) based on your project dependency.
 Notice that instead of pushing the image to Docker Hub, you can use the private registry: `registry.cvgl.lab`.
 For instance:
 ```